ashiqYousuf/SnippetBox/readme.md

 3. The connection pool is intended to be long-lived.
 4. The sql.Open() function doesnʼt actually create any connections, all it does is initialize the pool for future use.
 5. You can think of a Database model as a service layer or a data access layer.

+### Queries
+1. DB.Query() is used for SELECT queries which return multiple rows.
+2. DB.QueryRow() is used for SELECT queries which return a single row.
+3. DB.Exec() is used for statements which donʼt return rows (like INSERT and DELETE).

+### Transactions
+1. Itʼs important to realize that calls to Exec(), Query() and QueryRow() can use any connection from the sql.DB pool.
+Even if you have two calls to Exec() immediately next to each other in your code, there is no guarantee that they will use the same database connection.
+2. Sometimes this isnʼt acceptable.
+For instance, if you lock a table with MySQLʼs LOCK TABLES command you must call UNLOCK TABLES on exactly the same connection to avoid a deadlock.
+3. To guarantee that the same connection is used you can wrap multiple statements in a transaction.